 As with all other interview questions, it’s important to quantify or back up your example of creativity to show how you’ve really added value.
 You must provide the type of detail that paints a vivid picture of what you’ve accomplished.
 When you do this (in a succinct manner), you stand a better chance of making yourself stand out in a potentially crowded field of candidates.

 Points to Emphasize

-Creativity is about being responsive to your environment, so make sure that shows through at every step.
+Creativity is about being responsive to your environment, so make sure that shows through at every step in your answer.

 Mistakes You Should Avoid

-When you put everything together, your example of your own creativity should be to-the-point and engaging.
-Something like this is great.
+When you put everything together, the example of your creativity should be engaging and to-the-point.
+Here’s a sample answer:

 “One of my key creative accomplishments occurred in my current job, when I had to increase market share for a new product without increasing our existing marketing budget.
 I kicked off with some internal brainstorming on how to maximize the use of our resources and be more creative in the way we market.
 I worked with our two interns, both of whom were creative writing majors, on creating a blog for our website, plus Instagram, Twitter, and Facebook pages for the company’s new product.
 I tasked the interns with managing the pages, and the three of us came up with relevant content for each social page.
 The ultimate aim was to create a community of fans and buzz around the new product.